Wheaton Academy is committed to partnering with your family to make Christian education affordable.

 - Tax Credit Scholarships are announced to Priority Families on a rolling basis, pending available funds.

-Failure to complete the FACTS® application & supporting documentation within this timeline could result in a reduced or denied aid award.
+Failure to complete the main Wheaton Academy Aid Application & supporting documentation within this timeline could result in a reduced or denied aid award.

 Frequently Asked Questions